-DEV Begins the DEV statement.
-DEV D7 Specifies that the device is called D7 .
-DEV D7, 1 Specifies the device type for D7 .
-Valid values are: 1 logical disk directory 4 standard dot matrix, character printer, or laser printer 5 terminal that uses Thoroughbred Basic Windows 6 terminal that uses a video card terminal that does not use Thoroughbred Basic Windows 8 ghost task.
+- 1 logical disk directory - 4 standard dot matrix, character printer, or laser printer - 5 terminal that uses Thoroughbred Basic Windows - 6 terminal that uses a video card - 7 terminal that does not use Thoroughbred Basic Windows - 8 ghost task.
 Background tasks are not available to Thoroughbred Basic under MS-DOS.

+DEV D7,1,,,,,D:\COMPANY\ACTG

-D7 is defined as a logical disk directory.
-DEV D7,1,,,,,, D:\COMPANY\ACTG Specifies that the system name for D7 is D:\COMPANY\ACTG .
+Specifies that the system name for D7 is D:\COMPANY\ACTG.
 If this directory does not exist, you must use operating system commands to create it.

-Thoroughbred Basic can refer to this device as D7 , logical disk directory number 7 (based on the name D7 ), or by its name, D:\COMPANY\ACTG.
+Thoroughbred Basic can refer to this device as D7, logical disk directory number 7 (based on the name D7), or by its name, D:\COMPANY\ACTG.